GoogleCloudPlatform/gke-pubsub-websocket-adapter/README.md

 ## Configuration

 [kpt](https://googlecontainertools.github.io/kpt/)  is used for setting config for the Kubernetes manifests.

-You can see the variables that can be set by running `kpt cfg list-setters .` from within the directory.
+[Skaffold](https://skaffold.dev/) is used to build, render and deploy the manifests.

-For the default deploy, these variables are set for you in the `cloudbuild.yaml` file.
-If you would like to pass through a different topic for the example you can so by passing [substitution variables](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values) into Cloudbuild.
+For the default deployment, these variables are set for you in the `kubernetes-manifests/setters.yaml` file.
+Please modify these, and these will be rended as a part of the Skaffold pipeline.

- `gcloud builds submit --config cloudbuild.yaml --substitutions=_DYSON_APP_NAME="demo-app",_DYSON_TOPIC="projects/sample/topic"`

 ## Known issues and enhancements